The clubs and organizations listed below are associated with the College of Agriculture.

 Agricultural Education Club

-Designed for agriculture education majors, this club provides agriculture education students with opportunities to better themselves and expand their career horizons through networking and hands-on learning.
+Designed for agriculture education majors, this club provides students with opportunities to better themselves and expand their career horizons through networking and hands-on learning.
 Advisor: Dr. Shannon Arnold.

 Alpha Gamma Rho - Alpha Delta Chapter

-Alpha Gamma Rho is a professional agriculture fraternity with the purpose of "Making better men through a broader and better Agriculture."
-The house is open to all college men pursuing a degree in agriculture, food, and fiber sciences, or to men with a strong agriculture background looking to stay connected with the industry.
-Montana State's AGR fraternity has activated over 1,200 members since its inception in 1925, and has developed a reputation for obtaining/developing the foremost leaders in Montana Agriculture.
+Alpha Gamma Rho is a professional agriculture fraternity with the purpose of "making better men through a broader and better agriculture."
+The house is open to all college men pursuing a degree in agriculture, food or fiber sciences, or to men with a strong agriculture background looking to stay connected with the industry.
+Montana State's AGR has earned a reputation for developing the foremost leaders in Montana Agriculture.

-Members of AGR are constantly pushed to lead in the College of Agriculture, not only in academics, but to become involved with the agriculture clubs on campus and to serve the community.
-Each year AGR members raise over $14,000 for charities such as United Way, Farm Rescue, and the Montana FFA Association during our annual fall "Testicle Festival."
-For more information please contact AGR at (406) 587-4251, www.montana.edu/agr or feel free to stop by the house at 1707 Greek Way, Bozeman, MT 59715.
+Members of AGR are constantly leading in the CoA in academics, agriculture clubs on campus and the larger community.
+Each year members raise over $14,000 for charities such as United Way, Farm Rescue and the Montana FFA Association during the annual fall "Testicle Festival."
+For more information please contact AGR at (406) 587-4251, www.montana.edu/agr or stop by the house at 1707 Greek Way, Bozeman, MT.

 Alpha Zeta, Montana Chapter

 Alpha Zeta is an honorary, professional society for students in agriculture and natural resources fields.
-Alpha Zeta members promote fine fellowship, leadership, and scholarship in the College of Agriculture.
-Qualifying individuals receive letters inviting them to join Alpha Zeta.
-Community and campus service activities a focus of the group.
+Alpha Zeta members promote fellowship, leadership and scholarship in the College of Agriculture.
+Qualifying individuals receive letters inviting them to join Alpha Zeta, which also focuses on campus service activities.
 Advisor: Carl Igo.

-American Society of Landscape Architects - MSU Chapter
+American Society of Landscape Architects - Landscape Design Club

 College of Agriculture Ambassadors

-The CoA Ambassador team is made up of twenty students that represent the College at various events and in a recruitment capacity.
-The CoA Ambassadors assist with events such as: MSU Friday, Celebrate Ag!, the CoA Scholarship Banquet and more.
+The CoA Ambassador team is made up of twenty students who represent the College at events and in a recruitment capacity.
+The Ambassadors assist with events such as MSU Friday, Celebrate Ag! and the CoA Scholarship Banquet.
 New team members are recruited in February and March of each year.
 More information can be found here.
 Advisor: Jessica Murdock.